 I was also afforded the time to write and publish not just one book, but three.
 To have the time to travel and speak internationally plus contribute to publishing in journals and various media platforms.

-I did this while leading a digital transformation project as the key enterprise solution strategist for The White House, Executive Office of the President and its ten agency components.
+I did this while leading a digital transformation project as the key enterprise solution strategist for The White House, Executive Office of the President, and its ten agency components.

 Then when the pandemic hit, we did not need to change our business model, because our infrastructure was already cloud-based.
 We were doing for the last ten years what people were now reacting to.
-The only difference for us this time was our clients working from home too.
+The only difference for us this time was our clients were working from home too.

 As the new Acolyst President, it is vitally important to me to keep our legacy alive.
 Where People Matter.